Skip to content

 HEALTHYThe line is in good standing.Send normally.

-AT_RISKThe line’s conversations or its overall activity are trending down.Slow the line’s overall send pace and use chat health to find conversations to fix.
+AT_RISKThe line’s overall engagement is trending down.Slow the line’s send pace and use chat health to find conversations to fix.

 CRITICALStrong signals that messages from this line aren’t landing well.Pause outbound on the line until it recovers.